Tankel/Tic-Tac-Chec-Bot/README.md

   - Coordinates of the already aligned pieces.
 - `play(self, board)`: The main method that represents the overall strategy of the bot.
 It takes the current board, the number of available captures, and the maximum number of allowed turns as input.
 The method returns the updated board after the bot has made its move.
 - `reset(self)`: Resets the necessary attributes to start another game.

+Feel free to explore the code and experiment with the bot.
+We hope you enjoy playing Tic Tac Chec with "Nacho"!